FAQs

 Information needed in order for us to enter an account includes name, address, date of service, balance, your customer’s account number (if you have one), and, if your customer is a minor, the name of the responsible party and their contact information.

-Useful information when trying to collect accounts.
+What information should I have when trying to collect accounts?

 A customer’s home and cell phone numbers, place of employment, employer address and phone number, date of birth, social security number, and, if applicable, spouse information.